by Arizona real estate attorney Richard Keyt

-This website is to help non-U.S. citizens who are not U.S. residents (called “nonresident aliens” by the Internal Revenue Service) to understand the legal issues of investing in U.S. real estate and how I solve those issues.
-This site also explains why and how real estate investors should always form a limited liability company (“LLC”) or limited liability partnership (“LLP”) for Canadian investors to purchase and hold U.S. real estate.
-The reason it is prudent to own all U.S. investment real estate in an LLC or LLP is to protect the investor from debts and liabilities that can arise from the property.
+This website is to help non-U.S. citizens (other than Canadians – see below) who are not U.S. residents (called “nonresident aliens” by the Internal Revenue Service) to understand the legal issues of investing in U.S. real estate and how I solve those issues.
+This site also explains why and how real estate investors (other than Canadians) should always form a limited liability company (“LLC”) to purchase and hold U.S. real estate.
+The reason it is prudent to own all U.S. investment real estate in an LLC is to protect the investor from debts and liabilities that can arise from the property.
 The person who owns U.S. real estate in his or her name is liable for every thing that goes wrong with the investment.

 One of the biggest risks associated with owning U.S. real estate is that a tenant or visitor is killed or injured by something on the property or by a defect in a structure (for example the gas water heater blows up or old electrical wiring causes a fire).
 For real life examples of multi-million jury awards against property owners read “Arizona Jury Gives Volunteer Worker Injured in a Fall from a Ladder $5.9 Million“and “Arizona Damage Awards in Premises Liability Cases.”

 Two Must Read Articles for Non-US Citizens Considering Investing in U.S. Real Estate

 We have tons to information about nonresident aliens investing in U.S. real estate and nonresident alien tax consequences arising from the investments and hope you have the time to study our web site in depth.
 However, if you are pressed for time we urge you to read our two most important articles for foreign investors who are considering buying real property in the United States.
 Please read:

 Form an Entity to Own U.S. Investment Real Estate to Protect the Owners from Liabilities arising from the Property